paul-coder-22/Hands_On_Reactjs_Practice/README.md

 ## useContext

-- First Way of Doing useContext
+- Creating dynamic useContext
+- Bringing all the Authentication into one context File.